Type your username and password then click on the appropriate section you wish to access.

 GE diesel engines

-VMS Group is the exclusive distributor of the GE Marine engine series L/V250 MDC and V228 in Scandinavia and Germany.
+VMS Group is the exclusive distributor of the GE Transportation engine series L/V250 MDC and V228 in Scandinavia and Germany.

 The engines deliver continuous power, ranging from 1,308 kW to 4,660 kW and each engine features high-capacity turbochargers, efficient combustion design, electronic fuel injection (EFI) or Common Rail (CR) and can be integrated into marine and stationary systems to meet strict emissions levels.